The goal of

 options(timeout = 300), choosing an appropriate value.
 This setting affects all calls to download.file(), so you may need to reset it for the rest of your script.

-We hope to make the user interface to the SQL syntax more user friendly.
 We would love to see more providers added (see the Add new OpenStreetMap providers for details) and see what people can do with OSM datasets of the type provided by this package in a reproducible and open statistical programming environment for the greater good.
 Any contributions to support this or any other improvements to the package are very welcome via our issue tracker.

 We hope this package will provide easy access to OSM data for reproducible research in the public interest, adhering to the condition of the OdBL licence which states that